I Want To...

 History of Teaching Excellence

-At the forefront of interventional radiology, Johns Hopkins began a fellowship training program in 1969.
-More than 45 years later, our training program has been at the forefront of training the best and brightest interventional radiologists in the field.
+More than 45 years later, our fellowship program has been at the forefront of training the best and brightest interventional radiologists in the field.
 We offer structured fellowship training in an eight-week curriculum, with dedicated weeks in CT procedures, IR clinic and consults.
 This also includes a dedicated week in vascular surgery every eight weeks in rotation.

 Brian Holly is the director of the fellowship program.
 Maintaining the fellowship educational mission is a priority for Dr. Holly and the other IR faculty members dedicated to fellowship training.
 Six talented certified physician assistants who work alongside the IR fellows as colleagues and partners, serve to teach the fellows the optimal physician extension model.

-All after-hours call is only at The Johns Hopkins Hospital, shared equally between the fellows (every eighth weekday and one weekend every eight weeks).
+All after-hours call is only at The Johns Hopkins Hospital, shared equally among the fellows (every eighth weekday and one weekend every eight weeks).

 Dedicated Alumni Network